CTCaer/hekate/README_BOOTLOGO.md

 # hekate - Bootlogo

 The bootlogo can be any size with a maximum of 720 x 1280.

-It is automatically centered when it's smaller than 720 x 1280.
+When it's smaller than 720 x 1280, it is automatically centered and the background takes the color of the first pixel.

-When saving a landscape bootlogo, it should be rotated 90o counterclockwise.
+When saving a landscape bootlogo, it should be rotated 90 degrees counterclockwise.

-Lastly, the supported format is 32-bit BMP.
-Classic 24-bit BMPs are not supported for performance reasons.
+Lastly, the supported format is 32-bit (ARGB) BMP.
+Classic 24-bit (RGB) BMPs are not supported for performance reasons.

 ## How to configure